Skip to main content

 Under the hood:

-After mint, the Collateral contract holds the collateral.
+After mint, the Receipt contract holds the collateral.
 Its balance equals the outstanding Option supply.

 Key contracts